awelzel/zeekctl-systemd/README.md

 Implementation
 --------------

-Renders unit files into ``/usr/lib/systemd/system`` for the individual Zeek process types using parameterized units.
-Additionally, slices for logger, proxy and worker processes are created.
+This is a Zeekctl plugin.
+It uses the post install hook to render parametrized unit files into ``/usr/lib/systemd/system`` for the individual Zeek process types.
+Additionally, slices for logger, proxy and worker processes are created to cap the total amount of memory a collection of these processes may consume.

 The per-process configuration is done through override files in ``/etc/systemd/systemd/``.
 For example, ``zeek-worker@1.service.d/99-zeekctl-override.conf`` has the following content: